dcdunkan/telegraph/README.md

 servers.
 A helper function for uploading local media files to this endpoint is exported from this library.

-> Note: As far as I know, this API only allows you to upload a limited set of
+> **Note**: As far as I know, this API only allows you to upload a limited set
-> media types: gif, png, png, mp4, jpg, and jpeg of limited size, around 6 MB.
+> of media types: gif, png, png, mp4, jpg, and jpeg of limited size, around 6
+> MB.

 ```ts
 import { upload } from "https://deno.land/x/telegraph/mod.ts";